pmp-library/pmp-library/docs/overview.md

 In order to easily create visualizations the library contains an optional @ref gl module including basic viewers, e.g., pmp::MeshViewer.
 The corresponding OpenGL&reg; code for rendering the data is contained in pmp::SurfaceMeshGL.
-For simplicity, the @ref gl classes inherits from the corresponding @ref geometry classes in order to access internal data structures.
+For simplicity, the this class inherits from pmp::SuraceMesh.